XanderXAJ/docker-teamspeak/README.md

     ./ts3-restore.sh <archiveName>

-All data can be erased by deleting the data-only container and then re-creating it:
+All data can be erased by deleting the `teamspeak` named volume; it'll be recreated when you next execute `ts3-run.sh`:

-    docker rm teamspeak-data
+    docker volume rm teamspeak
-    ./ts3-run.sh

 ## Server Admin Token